 Guitar Hero:

-Great fun for gamers of all ages, requiring blistering reflexes and a refined sense of rhythm, while also introducing players to classic songs of the past and present.
+Great fun for gamers of all ages, requiring blistering reflexes and a refined sense of rhythm while also introducing players to classic songs of the past and present.
 Guitar Hero has inspired more people than ever to pick up a guitar and embrace music and the power it holds than ever before.

 Hasbro Family Games Night: